 • Garden/outdoor space

-Staffing would consist of one permanent, semi-permanent, or rotating live-in person or couple.
+Staffing would consist of one permanent, semi-permanent, or rotating live-in person, couple, or small family.
 Duties and responsibilities would be outlined as above under Services.
 Benefits would include free housing and free membership in the homeowner’s association.

-The center would be affiliated with and supported by the neighborhood or community homeowner’s association.
+The center would be affiliated with and supported in part by the neighborhood or community homeowner’s association.
 Costs associated with running and maintaining the facility would be borne by proceeds from the Neighborhood Transitional Post-Operative Care Assistance and All-Inclusive Wellness Experience Programs as well as donations from the community.

-A typical all-inclusive Experience Program of this caliber would generate upwards of $200 per day through a service like AirBnB.
+A typical All-Inclusive Wellness Experience Program of this caliber would generate upwards of $200 per day through a service like AirBnB.
 Additional experiences and training in the facility would be available to add on a la carte, generating additional income.